-The design is perfect for those who have a passion for cooking, as the layout promotes ease of access to all of the crucial areas of the kitchen.
-It's also great for creating the maximum amount of worktop and storage space by optimising on the available kitchen space.
+This kitchen layout design is perfect for those who have a passion for cooking, as the layout promotes ease of access to all of the crucial areas of the kitchen.
+It's also great for creating the maximum amount of worktop and storage space by optimising the available kitchen space.

 This guide will help you to understand every consideration when designing a U-shaped kitchen, to help you create a room that fits your every need.

 What is a U-shaped kitchen?